etiamz/optiscope/README.md

 The whole term evaluates to the identity lambda, as expected.

 In Optiscope, it is possible to observe _all the interaction steps_ involved in computing the finall result.
-However, since there are so many interactions involved in this example, we will onely focus on the first ten & the last ten ones.
-In order to aske Optiscope to draw an SVG file after each interaction, insert the following lines into `optiscope.h`:
+In order to draw an SVG file after each interaction, insert the following lines into `optiscope.h`:

 ```c
 #define OPTISCOPE_ENABLE_TRACING